chainaccelerator/contribox-client-multisign/README.md

 `xpub` is relatively less critical, having it would allow an attacker to derive all the pubkeys (hence the address) of the user.
 This could be a privacy issue, but since we blind everything and use a lot of multisig (which hides the participants pubkey as long as it is not spent), I don't think this is a concern here, that's why this is not returned encrypted.

 `master_blinding_key` should be protected, as compromising it wouldn't be as bad as the `xprv`, but would allow the attacker to unblind all the users' output.

+It uses `userPassword` to encrypt the wallet data (AES CBC), and returns the cipher encoded in a base 58 string.

 ## new_address